BenMannMann/ArchLinuxBTW/README.md

 3. Selct playlists to sync in the "Music" tab
 4. Apply, Save, then in the sidebar of musicbee it should now be listed as a Virtual Device.
 You can then proceed to sync via this screen like you used to on Windows!

+### Split Lock Mitigation
+Space Marine 2 keeps crashing on the main menu.
+Upon digging there is a kernel.split_lock_mitigate variable that we can modify to turn off split lock mitigation.
+This is basically something to annoy developers (and users!) into optimising their game for Linux. https://wiki.archlinux.org/title/Steam/Game-specific_troubleshooting#Split_lock_detection_/_mitigation

+Run `sudo sysctl kernel.split_lock_mitigate=0` to disable it temporarily (resets after reboot), or `echo "kernel.split_lock_mitigate = 0" > /etc/sysctl.d/99-splitlock.conf` to set it permanently.

 ## Commands
 - `pacman -S <package>` -> Install a Package